 The types of cooler pads you use can make a significant difference in preventing deposit buildup.
 Whatever brand you go with, make sure they’re good ones.
 If you need to change them during the course of the season, do so as often as you need to.
 Usually you’ll change the filters two or three times per season, but if you have water that is especially hard, you might need to do so even more often than that.

 #3 How to Remove Calcium Deposits from Swamp Cooler Pads

 One of the most common questions we receive is, “how do you remove calcium deposits from evaporative cooler pads?”
 You should regularly clean out the interior of the unit to prevent deposits from forming.
 The best cleaner is a simple mix of white vinegar and water.
 You should clean the water pan reservoir at the bottom of the cooler at least once a month throughout the season to prevent minerals from building up inside.
 You should also wash the water curtains and filter every couple weeks with some mild detergent and lukewarm water.

 #4 How to Prevent Calcium Build Up in Swamp Coolers

 End of season maintenance

 Once the cooling season has come to an end, there will be a little more maintenance you’ll need to perform before you’re done for the year.
 First, drain out the unit, then give it a last cleaning to remove any debris that has built up.
 If you have a fan-only setting with your unit, run the fan for about an hour before you empty it and clean it so you can get everything completely dry.

-For more information about how you can prevent a buildup of mineral deposits on your evaporative cooler parts in Phoenix, AZ, contact the experienced team at Premier Industries Inc. today.
+For more information about how you can prevent a buildup of mineral deposits on your residential or industrial evaporative cooler parts in Phoenix and throughout the Southwest, contact the experienced team at Premier Industries Inc. today.